-FAQ - Waste management
+FAQ - Waste Management

-Read more about waste treatment and the consequences for reporting here
+Read more about waste treatment and the consequences for reporting

-No: Waste producing companies only have to pay for the handling of waste that is not packaging.
+No: Waste-producing companies only have to pay for the handling of waste that is not packaging.
 The producer must pay for the part that is packaging.

-Read more about waste treatment under producer responsibility here
+Read more about waste treatment under producer responsibility

 Packaging for general waste